calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 Data that is entered can be incorrect.
 E.g “Monkey” is not a valid postcode, “Smith53” is not a valid surname.

-You must write a program that can validate the following
+You must write functions that can validate the following
 * Surname (E Grade)
 * Parity Bit (D Grade)
 * Credit Card Number - with or without spaces (D Grade)